westernflyer/ek80/README.md

 [echopype](https://github.com/OSOceanAcoustics/echopype).
 All data is stored using the [Zarr format](https://zarr.dev/).

-The repository consists of 4 scripts, which make up a data processing pipeline:
+Four scripts make up the core of the data processing pipeline:

-- `convert_raw.py`: convert raw data (`.raw`) that was collected by the echosounder into Zarr format, then save it to disk;
+- `convert_raw.py`: convert raw data (`.raw`) that was collected by the echosounder into Zarr (`.zarr`) format, then save it to disk in the `echodata_zarr` subdirectory.
-- `calc_sv.py`: Using the converted files, calculate Sv (volume backscattering strength) and save it to disk;
+- `calc_sv.py`: Using the converted `.zarr` files, calculate Sv (volume backscattering strength) and save it to disk in the `Sv_zarr` subdirectory.
-- `calc_mvbs.py`: Using the Sv data, calculate Mean Volume Backscattering Strength (MVBS) and save it to disk;
+- `calc_mvbs.py`: Using the Sv data, calculate Mean Volume Backscattering Strength (MVBS) and save it to disk in the `MVBS_zarr` subdirectory.
 - `plot_mvbs.py`: Read MVBS data, then plot the results.

+In addition, there are two other scripts for convenience:
+- `detect_bottom.py`: Detect the bottom of the water column using the Sv data.
+Results are saved as a netData (`.nc`) file in the `depth` subdirectory.
+- `depth_csv.py`: Convert the depth netCDF data to a CSV file.

 ## Requirements